 Calke Abbey has been dubbed by the National Trust “The House that Time Forgot”.
 For some 360 years the home of the Harpur Crewes, it lies within more than 600 acres of publicly accessible parkland whilst, nearer the house, its gardens present a year-round delight.
 The house and its contents are as the family left them, reflecting the eccentricities of the family and since its adoption by the NT in the mid-1980s, has brought fame and many visitors to Ticknall.

-Within the parkland, there is a ‘hub’ providing for walkers, with cyclists parking space, refreshment and facilities.
+Within the parkland, there is a ‘hub’ providing for walkers, with cyclists parking space, refreshment, and essential facilities.
 The cycle trail makes use of part of the historic Ticknall tramway that ran through the park from the limeyards and offers scenic cycling with easy gradients and relaxing views.

 If, however, your interest lies in the house and its environs, you will find plenty to interest you there, as well as in the restaurant and café while the shop offers a wide variety of items.
 You will also find plenty of staff and volunteers who will help you to get the most out of your visit.